qualityshepherd/brine/assets/posts/southern_coast.md

 At the cairn's base, the sand is always cool to touch despite the desert heat.
 The bones themselves are sun-bleached but unmarked by weather or age—no one has identified what manner of creatures they came from.

+**0407 Aware Wolf** Buzzards circle a half-eaten goat wearing a silver bell (6s).
+Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Werewolf, Accommodating, Haunted`) will claim to be searching for a lost dog.
+His pack only hunts at night.
+He speaks to a dead friend.

 **0408.1 The Mirage Merchant** A caravan shifts appearance with each encounter—sometimes ornate, sometimes humble.
 The merchant gives random names and never looks the same twice.
 He or she sells trinkets claiming magical effects at twilight.
 The merchant's shape-changing amulet is real but only 1 in 6 of their wares are.

 **0412 Isle of Wights** White berry bushes grow thick across the island, their milky fruit a tempting prize.
 The berries grant miraculous healing if eaten within the hour of picking—after that, they turn deadly.
 Dead birds litter the ground beneath the bushes, their feathers bleached chalk-white, berries still clutched in their beaks.